NREL/t24compliance-web/README.md

   bundle exec cap production nginx:restart
   ```

-* After initial deploy change the default password for test@nrel.gov from password to something more secure
+* After initial deploy change the default password for test@nrel.gov from password to a secure password

+#### Updating Server and Source Code

+To update the server use berks, chef, and chef-client

+* Change the Chef cookbooks
+* Upload the changes using `berks upload` and `berks upload cbecc_com_web --force`
+* Run `sudo chef-client` on the server

+To deploy new code do the following:

+* Change the source code, commit to git, and push to github
-*
+* `cap production deploy`
+* go to `http://ip_address:8080` and restart the sidekiq process (this loads the code changes into the background process)

 #### Worker Nodes